guerrantif/guerrantif.github.io/content/research/_index.md

 My research focuses on machine learning for **graphs** and **structured data**.
 I am particularly interested in **modeling long-range interactions** and **graph encoding methods**, with a recent focus on **injecting structured knowledge into large language models (LLMs)**.
 Beyond methodological work, I have also explored applications in the **biological domain**, where structured data is abundant and complex.

+Learn more [about my background](/about) and research philosophy, or read my [blog](/blog) for insights on machine learning and academia.

 For a complete list, see my [Google Scholar](https://scholar.google.com/citations?user=uekwkvYAAAAJ) profile.